-This alimentary canal or gastrointestinal tract begins from the mouth cavity and continues into the pharynx, stomach, large intestines, and finally stops at the anus.
-During the movement of food particles from mouth to the stomach and to the small intestine, it gets digested gradually as they travel through various compartments of the gastrointestinal tract.
-The process of digestion begins from the mouth cavity and ends in the anus.
+The alimentary canal or the gastrointestinal tract is a series of hollow organs and tubes that begins from the mouth cavity and continues into the pharynx, through the stomach, small intestines, large intestines, and finally ending at the anus.
+Food particles get digested gradually as they travel through various compartments of the gastrointestinal tract.
+It has six steps, which are as follows:

-- Digestion – the process of converting complex food particles into simpler substances in the presence of enzymes and acids secreted by different digestive organs.
+The process of converting complex food particles into simpler substances in the presence of enzymes and acids secreted by different digestive organs.

-Human Digestive System
+Parts of the Digestive System

 Mouth & Buccal Cavity